Morzep

 Woman surfing internet with mobile phone

-Did you know that the average monthly cost of food alone is 670 dollars per college student?
+Did you know that the average monthly cost of food alone is 672 dollars per college student?
 The total estimated living expenses college students have to cover are about 14,435 dollars per year.
 This amount includes food, housing, clothes, subscriptions, and other expenses.
-If you add an emergency fund and unexpected expenses to the picture, the numbers start getting even more troublesome.
+If you add an emergency fund and unexpected expenses to the mix, the numbers get even more troublesome.

-Until now, you’ve probably counted on your parents to handle finances at home.
+Until now, you’ve probably counted on your parents to handle finances at home and manage your money.
 As a result, you probably have a very unrealistic idea about the amount required to cover essential expenses.

 Budgeting as a student is important for numerous reasons: